 High quality mathematics pathways empower students as mathematical learners, enable them to pursue their goals and prepare them for careers.
 The Charles A. Dana Center and Carnegie Math Pathways work across a number of states and institutions to support the effective implementation of mathematics pathways that allow all students to take mathematics courses aligned with their program of study and earn college level math credit in their first year.
 Workshop participants will build an understanding of math pathways, identify steps in the implementation process, learn about resources available, and explore how a learning network can support their efforts.
 This workshop is appropriate for institutions starting to think about math pathways or those looking to expand small-scale efforts.
 The workshop is targeted to mathematics faculty and administrators.
 We highly recommend that institutions send teams of two or more.

-- Paula Talley, Charles A. Dana Center
+- Paula Talley, Implementation Lead, Charles A. Dana Center

 Engaging Adjunct Faculty in the Student Success Movement